tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a non-zero octet in the cleartext, it MUST terminate the connection with an "unexpected_message" alert.

-The presence of padding does not change the overall record size limitations -- the full fragment plaintext may not exceed 2^14 octets.
+The presence of padding does not change the overall record size limitations
+- the full fragment plaintext MUST not exceed 2^14 octets.
+If the maximum fragment length is reduced, such as by the max_fragment_length extension from [RFC6066], then the reduced limit applies to the full plaintext, including the padding.

 Selecting a padding policy that suggests when and how much to pad is a complex topic, and is beyond the scope of this specification.
 If the